cylondata/twister2/docs/examples/collectives/task/task_examples_programminguide.md

 ### Streaming Reduce Example

-For a reduce, allreduce or keyed-reduce, the operation parameter can be sum, product or division.Similar to the batch task graph, in the buildTaskGraph method we specify the task graph that we are going to build.
+For a reduce, allreduce or keyed-reduce, the operation parameter can be sum, product or division.

-This is a very simple task graph which has a source and a sink task with a user defined parallelism.
+Similar to the batch task graph, in the buildTaskGraph method we specify the task graph that we are going to build.
+This is a very simple task graph which has a source and a sink task with a userdefined parallelism.
+The source task is abstracted from the user in the examples, but in the BenchTaskWorker class, you can see the SourceTask as the source task for all the streaming examples.

 ```java
 @Override